Howard Georgi

-Howard Mason Georgi III (born January 6, 1947 in San Bernardino) is an American theoretical physicist and the Mallinckrodt Professor of Physics and Harvard College Professor at Harvard University.
+Howard Mason Georgi III (born January 6, 1947) is an American theoretical physicist and the Mallinckrodt Professor of Physics and Harvard College Professor at Harvard University.
 He is also director of undergraduate studies in physics.
 He was co-master and then faculty dean of Leverett House with his wife, Ann Blake Georgi, from 1998 to 2018.
 His early work was in Grand Unification and gauge coupling unification within SU(5) and SO(10) groups (see Georgi–Glashow model).

 Education

 Georgi graduated from Pingry School in 1964, graduated from Harvard College in 1967 and obtained his Ph.D. from Yale University in 1971.
 He was junior fellow in the Harvard Society of Fellows (1973–1976) and a senior fellow from (1982–1998).